WouterVanBeijnum/Source-Generators/labs/1. Hello source generator/1-hello-source-generator.md

 }
 ```

 ### 2.2.
-Verification and Testing
+Verification and testing

-1. Build the solution and verify that the generated file has been successfully added to the application project
+1. Build the solution.
+2. Verify that the generated file has been successfully added to the application project.
+The generated files can be found in the `Application` project.
+Navigate to Dependencies > Analyzers > SourceGenerators > your generator.
-2. Execute the application to test the implementation
+3. Execute the application to test the implementation.

 Upon successful completion of all steps, the application should greet you with output from your newly created source generator, demonstrating the successful integration of source generation into your development workflow.

+## Learning outcomes

+After completing this lab, you should understand:

+- How a source generator project is used in applications.
+- What packages are required to start developing source generators.
+- Where you can find and view generated files.